 Itinerary and Planning

 Because Ireland is a relatively small country, visitors tend to try and see “everything” in the course of one week.
-Lots of friends and family fly into Dublin, drive through Wicklow, kiss the Blarney Stone in Waterford, head to Cork City, eat lunch in Kinsale, drive the Ring of Kerry, ascend the Cliffs of Moher, cruise through the amazing Burren, throw back a Guinness at a trad session in Galway, marvel at awe-inspiring Connemara and pose in front of Kylemore Abbey before heading back to Dublin to fly home.
+Lots of friends and family fly into Dublin, drive through Wicklow, kiss the Blarney Stone in Cork, head to Cork City, eat lunch in Kinsale, drive the Ring of Kerry, ascend the Cliffs of Moher, cruise through the amazing Burren, throw back a Guinness at a trad session in Galway, marvel at awe-inspiring Connemara and pose in front of Kylemore Abbey before heading back to Dublin to fly home.
 They are literally in tatters upon their return.

 In our opinion, this is a bit mad — and may even spoil the transcendent impact of an Irish holiday.
 While Ireland shares aspects of both America and continental Europe, it is distinct in so many ways.
 Pick a couple of must-sees and then try and slow down a bit – park the car and walk the landscape, repose in front of the fire, order the kids a pack of crisps from the barkeep, savor a Guinness and soak in the relaxed atmosphere.